microsoft/nni/docs/en_US/FeatureEngineering/Overview.md

 - [GradientFeatureSelector](./GradientFeatureSelector.md)
 - [GBDTSelector](./GBDTSelector.md)

-These selector are suitable for tabular data(which means it doesn't include image, speech and text data).
+These selectors are suitable for tabular data(which means it doesn't include image, speech and text data).

 In addition, those selector only for feature selection.
 If you want to:
 1) generate high-order combined features on nni while doing feature selection;